 Who was William Shakespeare?

 William Shakespeare is a famous British playwright, which means he’s someone who wrote plays.
 Shakespeare is considered to be one of the most talented writers of all time.

 Shakespeare lived around the late 16th century and early 17th century, and in between the reigns of Queen Elizabeth I and King James I. Both of them saw some of the plays he wrote, which are still performed today.
-Some of the phrases that Shakespeare wrote have even become parts of our everyday language!
+Some of the phrases that Shakespeare wrote have even become part of our everyday language!

 Top 10 facts